Prathyusha-konda/SpectMHC-v2/README.md

 position | description
 ------------------|------------------------------------------------
-netMHC folder | path to NetMHC folder
+NetMHC folder | path to NetMHC folder
 MHC version   | input the version of netMHC 3.4/4.0/pan input fasta   | input protein data in fasta format binding cutoff| cutoff to be used (rank for netmhc 4.0/pan, binding affinity for 3.4)